Bayesian Perspective for Orientation Determination in Cryo-EM with Application to Structural Heterogeneity Analysis: Introduction

+Finally, Section~\ref{sec:heterogeneityAnalysis} integrates MMSE-based pose estimation into structural heterogeneity analysis.
+Following the fixed-pose framework of RECOVAR, we show that MMSE pose estimator consistently improves the recovery of conformational variability compared to the MLE counterpart.
+Section~\ref{sec:conclutions} concludes with a discussion of further applications of the Bayesian approach to orientation estimation and future research directions.

-Figure \ref{fig:fig1} illustrates the critical role of orientation estimation in the cryo-EM and cryo-ET reconstruction processes, showcasing the superior performance of the MMSE orientation estimator, $\hat{g}_{\text{MMSE}}$, compared to the MAP orientation estimator, $\hat{g}_{\text{MAP}}$.
-Specifically, the curves show that the MMSE estimator consistently produces more accurate estimates than the MAP estimator, with the performance gap widening as the SNR decreases.
-Moreover, incorporating prior knowledge of \textit{rotational distribution} into our MMSE estimator allows for even better performance (See Figure \ref{fig:2}).
-This performance gap becomes even more pronounced when the estimators are incorporated into a reconstruction algorithm (see Section~\ref{sec:poseDetrminantionVolumeReconstruction}).
+\paragraph{Main takeaways.} Figure \ref{fig:fig1} illustrates the critical role of orientation estimation in the cryo-EM and cryo-ET reconstruction processes, showcasing the superior performance of the MMSE orientation estimator, $\hat{g}_{\text{MMSE}}$, compared to the MLE orientation estimator, $\hat{g}_{\text{MLE}}$.
+Specifically, the curves show that the MMSE estimator consistently produces more accurate estimates than the MLE estimator, with the performance gap widening as the SNR decreases.
+Moreover, incorporating prior knowledge of \textit{rotation distribution} into our MMSE estimator allows for even better performance (See Figure \ref{fig:2}).
+This performance gap becomes even more pronounced when the orientation estimators are incorporated into a reconstruction algorithm (see Section~\ref{sec:poseDetrminantionVolumeReconstruction}).

+Beyond reconstruction accuracy, we demonstrate that orientation estimation quality has a direct and substantial impact on downstream structural heterogeneity analysis.
+Understanding structural variability is essential for characterizing the dynamic behavior of macromolecular complexes.
+Methods such as \textsc{RECOVAR}~\cite{gilles2025cryo}, designed to recover structural heterogeneity, typically assume known particle poses (i.e., fixed-pose methods).
+In reality, these poses must be inferred, and MLE-derived estimates are commonly used in practice.
+We show that replacing MLE-derived poses with MMSE estimates in \textsc{RECOVAR} substantially improves the recovery of the latent conformational manifold, bringing results closer to those obtained using ground-truth poses.
+These findings establish MMSE orientation estimation not only as a tool that enhances reconstruction fidelity, but also as a facilitator that advances state-of-the-art continuous heterogeneity analysis.

-The main takeaway of this paper is the recommendation to use the Bayesian MMSE orientation estimator to determine the orientation of each observation, in place of the commonly used MAP orientation estimator.
-The MMSE estimator demonstrates superior performance even under a uniform distribution, with the potential for further significant improvements when leveraging knowledge of underlying rotational distribution.
-Since the MMSE estimator for orientation determination is already integrated into many software packages, this adjustment should be easy to implement with minimal additional computational cost.
+The main takeaway of this paper is the recommendation to adopt the Bayesian MMSE orientation estimator for determining the orientation of each observation, in place of the commonly used MLE estimator.
+The MMSE estimator demonstrates superior performance even under a uniform rotation distribution and offers further improvements when incorporating prior knowledge of the underlying rotation distribution.
+Importantly, while current software packages do not directly compute the MMSE estimator, they already calculate all the necessary components required for its implementation.
+Therefore, adopting the MMSE approach can be achieved with minimal additional computational cost.
+The detailed implementation and code are available at \href{https://github.com/AmnonBa/bayesian-orientation-estimation}{https://github.com/AmnonBa/bayesian-orientation-estimation}.